-Patients with anorexia judge own body size inaccurately, view others' accuratelyAugust 22nd, 2012 in Psychology & Psychiatry
+Patients with anorexia judge own body size inaccurately, view others' accuratelyAugust 22, 2012 in Medicine & Health / Psychology & Psychiatry

 Patients with anorexia have trouble accurately judging their own body size, but not others', according to research published Aug.
 22 in the open access journal PLOS ONE.

 In the study, led by Dewi Guardia of the University Hospital of Lille in France, 25 patients with anorexia and 25 controls were shown a door-like aperture and asked to judge whether or not it was wide enough for them to pass through, or for another person present in the room to pass through.